stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 Another consequence of the admissibility axiom is that *a node is admitted by any children of its ancestors*.
 From this, we can also draw many conclusions, including some we've already seen:

 - A node is admitted by its own children.
-- A node is admitted by children of its parents (siblings), including itself.
+- A node is admitted by children of its parents, including itself.
-- A node is admitted by children of its grandparents ([piblings](https://www.dictionary.com/e/aunt-uncle-niece-nephew-words/)), including its own parents.
+- A node is admitted by children of its grandparents, including its own parents.
 - …
 - A node is admitted by its own ancestors.